High-dimensional Anomaly Detection with Radiative Return in $e^{+}e^{-}$ Collisions: Methodology

 A ML-assisted bump hunt is performed by scanning three different \shat~measures in \ee~collisions: truth \shat, where the truth-level energy of the photon is subtracted from the incoming electron and positron beam energies; the $\gamma$-measured \shat, relying on the measured energy of the detected photon; and the hadron-measured \shat, computed using all the measured particles (in this case hadrons) with the exception of the photon.
 The truth-level analysis is presented as nominal, representing the ideal performance of the method without consideration of detector effects in the construction of the signal regions (detector effects are always included for the classification).
 Further description of the measured \shat~quantities and their impact on performance is given in Section~\ref{sec:futuredetector}.

 Signal regions are defined for both mass points as windows of 50 GeV centered at the resonance mass \mx.
 The sideband region then extends 50 GeV in both directions, excluding the signal region.
 A summary of these definitions can be found in Table~\ref{tab:regions}.
-The training is performed with a fixed luminosity over events from each of the three \shat~measures.
+The training (which is described later in more detail) is performed with a fixed luminosity over events from each of the three \shat~measures.
 The luminosity is determined from a normalization chosen to give 25000 events in the $m_X = 350$~GeV sideband region.
+A total of 5000225 background and 90001 signal events were generated.

 In particular, the unpolarized cross-section for the background process in our fiducial region is about 1~pb (as reported by \textsc{MadGraph5\_aMC@NLO}).
 This amount of statistics would correspond to a collected luminosity of approximately 6.5~ab\textsuperscript{-1}, well within the integrated luminosity estimates of the operating scenarios for colliders at 1~TeV~\cite{Barklow:2015tja}.
 While we have used this particular setup to provide concrete conclusions, the methodology and qualitative conclusions apply more generally to any future \ee~collider.